Lords of Dogtown: Plot

 The three boys become major celebrities.
 Tony and Stacy now skate for money rather than the passion that Jay continues to skate for.
 They become rivals and compete against each other in various contests.
-Stacy appears on the original Charlie's Angels show while Tony starts creating his own commercials to manufacture his popular boards and merchandise.
-Jay is offered $10,000 to appear in a commercial sponsoring the toy, Slinky.
-However, he refuses, as he has become a much harder person than before.

-Soon, matters start spiraling out of control; at a major skating championship that they all take part in, Tony gets into a fight with another skater in the middle of the stadium and gets violently knocked out, hospitalizing him and temporarily halting his career.
+Soon, matters start spiraling out of control; at a major skating championship that they all take part in, Tony gets into a fight with another skater and gets violently knocked out, temporarily halting his career.
 Jay leaves the company he had endorsed when they sacrifice quality for cheap materials.
-Stacy ends up winning the competition.

 Back in Venice, the pier that the Z-Boys use to surf around burns down, which affects them all.
 Jay shaves his hair and becomes a gang member.
-Skip, still selling surfboards in his shop, finally decides to settle down and continues his passion for sanding and creating surfboards, as well as solving his financial troubles by selling his shop and is seen singing "Maggie May".
+Skip, still selling surfboards in his shop, finally decides to settle down and continues his passion for sanding and creating surfboards, as well as solving his financial troubles by selling his shop.

 Sid's long-time equilibrium problem turns out to be caused by a brain tumor, and he undergoes surgery.
 Though Stacy, Tony, and Jay have all gone their separate ways, they all show up at the same time to visit Sid.
 Stacy reveals that he is leaving his company to start his own.
-Sid's father empties their pool for them to skate in.
-Stacy, Tony, and Jay skate the pool and bring Sid into the fun on his wheelchair, referencing all the good times they had before they became a skate team.
+Stacy, Tony, and Jay skate the emptied pool and bring Sid into the fun in his wheelchair, referencing all the good times they had before they became a skate team.

-Closing cards reveal that Tony Alva went on to become skateboarding's first world champion and runs Alva Skates (stating that he still sneaks into backyard pools); Stacy Peralta started Powell Peralta, a modern popular skating company that included a 14-year-old Tony Hawk as part of its Bones Brigade team; and Jay, too, achieved the only kind of success at skating and surfing he really cared about, becoming known as the "spark that started the flame" Original Seed; he was arrested on drug-related charges but was later released on parole and continues to skate and charge big waves in Hawaii; Sid later died of brain cancer shortly after the DOGBOWL sessions.
+Closing cards reveal that Tony Alva went on to become skateboarding's first world champion and runs Alva Skates; Stacy Peralta started Powell Peralta, a modern popular skating company that included a 14-year-old Tony Hawk as part of its Bones Brigade team; and Jay, too, achieved the only kind of success at skating and surfing he really cared about, becoming known as the "spark that started the flame" Original Seed; Sid died of brain cancer shortly after the DOGBOWL sessions.